MBD Consultants, LLC dba XG Consultants Group, Inc.

 - To fulfill or meet the reason for which the information is provided.
 For example, in the case of background checks, we might provide access to reports or functionality relating to use of such reports.

-- To contact you and/or provide you with email alerts, event registrations and other notices concerning our products or services, or events or news, that may be of interest to you.
+- To contact you and/or provide you with email alerts, event registrations and other notices concerning our products or services, or events or news, which may be of interest to you.

 - To communicate with you in social media concerning our products and services.